 Go for quality pieces of garden furniture that will last you 10 years plus or longer and are easy to clean and maintain.

 It will save you money in the long term and is better for the environment.

 Charities that accept garden furniture donations

 If you have old garden furniture you’re looking to replace and get rid of, then my advice is to get in touch with one of the following:

-The Reuse Network website should be your first stop, as they are an umbrella organisation for charities all over the UK who accept furniture donations t help people in crisis.
+The Reuse Network website should be your first stop, as they are an umbrella organisation for charities all over the UK that accept furniture donations t help people in crisis.

-Emmaus is an organisation with branches across the UK who accept donated furniture to help homeless people.
+Emmaus is an organisation with branches across the UK that accept donated furniture to help homeless people.
 They will sell items or up-cycle them if they need a bit of TLC.

 Recycle Your Furniture is based in Byker, Newcastle Upon Tyne and they’re a great example of a local recycling initiative doing some great things.
 They have a workshop where you can donate furniture and maybe find the piece of furniture that you are looking for too.